 Few product prefixes create more buzz nowadays than Pixel, and the Google Pixelbook largely lives up to the hype.
 It is both the most powerful and one of the most portable Chromebooks we tested.
 It backs that up with a near flawless touchscreen, an optional stylus, and 128GB of internal storage.
-The only downside is its price: the base model starts at $1000.
+The only downside is its price: the base model starts at a cool grand.
 If you're planning to use the Pixelbook as your primary machine it is likely worth the price.
 However, if you're looking for a secondary computer, or just don't need all the extra RAM and internal storage, the Samsung Chromebook Pro will serve you just as well at about half the price.

 Google Pixelbook Review

 Pros: Fast and powerful, Touchscreen and optional stylus, thin and light, lots of onboard storage

 The Google Pixelbook is the clear frontrunner for those that want a no compromises, high-performance Chromebook no matter the cost.
 It is also great for those that want to use a Chromebook as their primary computer and want enough internal storage to keep all of their personal documents on the machine itself rather than on the cloud.

 We used five different testing metrics, weighted according to their importance to overall performance, to determine the best Chromebooks.
 You can read about how the Pixelbook performed in these metrics below.

 Boasting better specs than pretty much any other Chromebook on the market, the Pixelbook sat atop our performance testing scoresheet.